 What I organize constantly:

-My daily planner
+I organize my daily planner

 What I organize occasionally:

 Desk drawers are sometimes a dangerous place!
-If you want something off your desk it gets thrown into a drawer as fast as possible, out of sight out of mind right!
+If you want something off your desk it gets thrown into a drawer as fast as possible: out of sight out of mind, right?
 Cleaning out your drawers may be more rewarding than you think!
 You may find your favourite pen that you were sure was lost to the darkness behind your desk.
-I’m curious what the craziest thing was that you found in your desk drawer you didn’t even know was there!
+I’m curious what the craziest thing was that you found in your desk drawer you didn’t even know was there.

 Since I am the social media specialist at the office, I definitely organize my social media accounts.
 Going through your social media and cleaning up old tweets, Facebook posts or Instagram photos is a great habit to get into.
 Keeps your accounts looking fresh and professional.
 Once a year I go through the accounts that I follow, and I unfollow accounts that no longer serve purpose to me, are spam, or accounts that hinder my mental well being.